 (c) A nephrologist;

-(d) A hematologist/oncologist; and
+(d) A hematologist/oncologist;

-(e) A neurologist;
+(e) A gastroenterologist;

-(4) Surgeon subspecialists to include:
+(4) Surgeon subspecialists with demonstrated training and experience in pediatrics, to include:

-(a) A pediatric surgeon;
+(a) A neurosurgeon ;

-(d) An orthopedist;
+(d) An oral surgeon;

 (5) A radiologist with demonstrated training and experience in pediatrics;